atsuzaki/canvas-hw/README.md

 ### Upload

+* Go to the assignment URL.  *Note:* there are things that *look* like assignment IDs but aren't.
+Go to the page of the assignment itself.
-* Find course ID in course URL
+* Find course ID in assignment URL
-* Find assignment ID in assignment URL
+* Find assignment ID in assignment URL.
 * Run `upload-grades.py <courseid> <asgid>`

 ## Acknowledgments